-When I travelled to Cuba on a solo backpacking trip years back, I didn’t want to stay at a resort.
+When I traveled to Cuba on solo backpacking trip years back, I didn’t want to stay at a resort.
 While there’s nothing wrong with those kinds of holidays, I was craving a different type of adventure while there.
-I wanted to travel all over the island visiting different places, hopefully getting to know people, as well as the culture.
-I didn’t want to be bogged down by others, their timelines and itineraries.
+I wanted to travel all over the island visiting different places, and hopefully getting to know people, as well as the culture.
+I didn’t want to be bogged down by others, their timelines, and itineraries.
 I planned for a no-frills vacation and if I was going to spend money, I preferred it to be on experiences rather than on accommodation.
-I also wanted to be as spontaneous as possible, challenging my inner virgo and OCD tendencies.
+I also wanted to be as spontaneous as possible, challenging my inner Virgo and OCD tendencies.

-With that in mind, I opted to stay at a casa particular which wasn’t just a budget friendly option; it also meant staying with locals!
+With that in mind, I opted to stay at a casa particular which wasn’t just a budget-friendly option; it also meant staying with locals!
 At the time, Airbnb didn’t even exist, so figuring out how casa particulars even worked was definitely a challenge.
-Present day, even with Airbnb now being a major player in Cuba, there are still many challenges for travellers when booking casas, questions to be answered, and more.
+Present day, even with Airbnb now being a major player in Cuba, there are still many challenges for travelers when booking Casas, questions to be answered, and more.
 Indeed, for inexperienced folks visiting Cuba for the first time, figuring out the whole process can be overwhelming.

 To that end, I hope this ultimate guide to casa particulars in Cuba will help you plan your next trip.

 The Ultimate Guide To Staying At Casa Particulars In Cuba

 Let’s start with a funny personal story: